VeRO: A Harness for Agents to Optimize Agents: Experimental Setup

 \subsection{Benchmark Study}

 \textbf{Tasks.} We evaluate on five tasks spanning math reasoning (MATH \cite{math}), tool use (TAU-Bench Retail \cite{taubench}), multi-step reasoning (GAIA \cite{gaiabenchmark}), factual QA (SimpleQA), and science QA (GPQA).
-Table~\ref{tab:datasets} shows split sizes for each dataset, along with the tools provided to the initial target agent.
-The prompts for the target agent are hand-crafted and task-specific.
+Tasks deliberately span a spectrum of agentic behavior, allowing us to probe whether optimization gains accrue from improving \textit{harnesses} versus just prompts.
+Table~\ref{tab:datasets} shows split sizes for each dataset, along with the tools provided to the initial target agent; rationales for per-task splits are provided in Appendix~\ref{appendix:split_rationale}.
+Prompts for the target agent are hand-crafted and task-specific.
 The target agent model is always set to GPT-4.1 mini.

-\textbf{Protocol.} We compare five optimizer configurations, averaging over $N=3$ iterations, yielding 105 total experiments (Table~\ref{tab:results}).
+\textbf{Protocol.} We compare 8 optimizer configurations, averaging over $N=3$ iterations, across 5 tasks yielding 120 total experiments (Table~\ref{tab:results}).
+This captures optimizer stochasticity but not evaluation stochasticity; we recommend controlling for the latter in future work by evaluating each commit multiple times.
 We set the budget $B=8$ for all iterations.
-Each configuration consists of a coding agent \textit{scaffold}, a \textit{variant} of the scaffold (e.g. specific selections of tools), and an optimizer \textit{model}. \vero{} scaffold variants include: \textit{Default} (full tools with sub-agent delegation and access to a an agent design pattern library -- which we define as a \textit{Cookbook}), \textit{Orchestrator} (sub-agent delegation bias), and \textit{Resources-Only} (restricted to modifications of prompts, tool descriptions, and parameters).
-Claude Code scaffold variants include: \textit{\vero{} Tools} (with \vero{} tools and hooks for evaluation invocations, trace/dataset access, and pattern library access), and \textit{Pure} (no access to \vero{} tools).
-By default, we use Claude Sonnet 4.5 as the optimizer model (75 runs), except for 2 \vero{} variants where we ablate the underlying LLM with Claude Opus 4.5 (15 runs) and GPT-5.2-Codex (15 runs).
+Each optimizer configuration consists of a \textit{coding agent}, a \textit{variant} of the agent (e.g. specific selections of tools), and a \textit{model}. \veroagent{} variants include: \textit{Default} (full tools with sub-agent delegation and access to an agent design pattern library -- which we define as a \textit{Cookbook}), \textit{Orchestrator} (sub-agent delegation bias), and \textit{Resources-Only} (restricted to modifications of prompts, tool descriptions, and parameters).
+Claude Code variants include: \textit{\vero{} Tools} (with \vero{} tools and hooks for evaluation invocations, trace/dataset access, and pattern library access), and \textit{Pure} (no access to \vero{} tools).
+By default, we use Claude Sonnet 4.5 as the optimizer model (75 runs), except for the Orchestrator variant where we additionally run with Claude Opus 4.5 (15 runs) and GPT-5.2-Codex (15 runs).
 We control for the optimizer prompt across configurations.
+We include GEPA~\cite{agrawal2026gepa} as an external baseline (Sonnet 4.5, $N=3$ runs per task): GEPA performs reflective evolution over the same set of components accessible to our \textit{Resources Only} variant, isolating the choice of optimization algorithm rather than the search space.
 Details on each configuration are provided in Appendix \ref{subsubsection:optimizer_configurations}.